Kalli/clubster-analysis/src/steps.md

 Let's compare two great clubs, Berlin's *Berghain / Panorama Bar* and *De School* in Amsterdam.
 Their line ups have a 9.58% overlap.
 We went into this project thinking that the line ups were more similar than they turned out to be.
-For these two clubs for instance, we assumed that the overlap would be greater
-since their music policies feel quite similar to me.
+For these two clubs for instance, we assumed that the overlap would be greater since their music policies feel quite similar.

 Whether you find 10% high or low depends on your perspective of course.
 Should each city or club have their own distinct scenes and flavours?
 Or is it to be expected that big global names dominate clubs across continents?

-Out of $combinations possible pairs of clubs, $linkCount pairs had some overlap and out of those the average overlap was $averageWeight%. *$source* and *$target* have the most similar line ups, with $weight% overlap in their bookings.
+As a whole, out of $combinations possible pairs of clubs, $linkCount pairs had some overlap and out of those the average overlap was $averageWeight%. *$source* and *$target* have the most similar line ups, with $weight% overlap in their bookings.

 ---

-Now the graph has changed and shows the average number of bookings artists at a club, something we call "*the residency factor*".
-We take the number of unique artists booked at a club and divide it by the total number of bookings, or how often on average a club books any given artist<sup>3</sup>.
+Now the graph has changed and shows the average number of bookings per artist per club, something we call "*the residency factor*".
+We take the number of unique artists booked at a club and divide that number by the total number of bookings, that shows us how often an artist is booked on average at that club<sup>3</sup>.

 For clubs that rely more on residents, the same artists playing at a club regularly and repeatedly, this number would be higher whereas if you only book each artist once this number would be 1.